apm-denizens/dsc80-project3-notebook/README.md

 Ban1 & Ban2 are both categorical variables that take on the value of the name of a champion.
 As a result, to determine if the value of ban2 is related to the missingness of ban1, we need to have a test statistic that tells us how different two categorical distributions are.
 The TVD is an appropiate choice to use here.

 Our Hypotheses:
-Null Hypothesis - Missingness of ban1 does not affect the categorical distribution of ban2 Alternative Hypothesis - Missingness of ban1 does affect the categorical distribution of ban2
+Null hypothesis - The distributions of ban2 when ban1 is missing and ban2 when ban1 isn't missing are the same.
+Alternative hypothesis - The distributions of ban2 when ban1 is missing and ban2 when ban1 isn't missing are not the same.

 The observed test statistic (TVD) that we calculate ends up being ~0.3599.
 To check to see how unusual this observed test stat is (assuming the null), we run a permutation test and simulate test statistics under the null hypothesis 100 times.